excanny/task-management-api/README.md

 4. **Swagger**: Used for its ability to provide interactive API documentation, making it easier for developers to understand and test the API.

 5. **Express-validator**: Chosen for its integration with Express.js and its comprehensive validation and sanitization features.

+6. **Environment-based URL Configuration**: Chose to dynamically set the BASE_URL based on the environment to seamlessly support both local development and production deployment, enhancing the project's flexibility and ease of use across different stages of development.

 These choices were made to create a scalable, maintainable, and well-documented API that adheres to best practices in modern web development.